This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Add the potatoes to a pot and add the milk, a pinch of salt and the garlic clove.
+- Add the cubed potatoes to a pot and then add milk, a pinch of salt and a garlic clove.

 - Keeping the heat on low, add the butter little bits at a time until fully incorporated.
 Add nutmeg.

-- Top with chives, black pepper and flaky sea salt.
+- Top with chives, black pepper, flaky sea salt and that is it.

 Nutrition